apache/trafficserver/doc/developer-guide/api/functions/TSMimeHdrFieldCreate.en.rst

 :func:`TSMimeHdrFieldCreateNamed` which combines these two steps, creating the field and then setting the name to :arg:`name`.

-For both functions a reference to the new field is returned via arg:`out`.
+For both functions a reference to the new field is returned via :arg:`out`.

 The field created is not in a header even though it is in the same buffer.
 It can be added to a header with :func:`TSMimeHdrFieldAppend`.
 The field also has no value, only a name.
 If a value is